ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 console.log('\nHash: ' + codeCell.hash().toString('base64')); // get the hash of cell and convert in to base64 encoded string.
 We will need it further
 ```

-You should get the following output to the terminal:
+The result will be the following output in the terminal:

 ```text
 Code BOC: te6ccgEBCAEAhgABFP8A9KQT9LzyyAsBAgEgAgMCAUgEBQCW8oMI1xgg0x/TH9MfAvgju/Jj7UTQ0x/TH9P/0VEyuvKhUUS68qIE+QFUEFX5EPKj+ACTINdKltMH1AL7AOgwAaTIyx/LH8v/ye1UAATQMAIBSAYHABe7Oc7UTQ0z8x1wv/gAEbjJftRNDXCx+A==